facebook/react-native-website/docs/pixelratio.md

 Returns the scaling factor for font sizes.
 This is the ratio that is used to calculate the absolute font size, so any elements that heavily depend on that should use this to do calculations.

 * on Android value reflects the user preference set in **Settings > Display > Font size**
-* on iOS value reflects the user preference set in **Settings > Accessibilty > Display & Test Size > Larger Text**
+* on iOS value reflects the user preference set in **Settings > Display & Brightness > Text Size**, value can also be updated in **Settings > Accessibilty > Display & Test Size > Larger Text**

 If a font scale is not set, this returns the device pixel ratio.

 ---